murphym18/paragraph-maker/README.md

 ![ Paragraph Maker](http://i.imgur.com/WpuFwhb.png  "Paragraph Maker")

 ## How to get setup
-You need to clone this repository, install all the dependencies, and put your bluemix.net login into `cred.py`
+You need to clone this repository, install all the dependencies, and put your bluemix.net login and/or your AWS access key into `cred.py`

 To get the python `bottle` library installed on Linux mint enter